idahdam/personal-homepage/blog/nice.md

 <br/>

 At first, content internationalization was not a problem for me, knowing that i18n, a library for doing so, already established for a while.
 But then I realized doing the client-side translating was not ideal, especially running command to parse and change them into .json file every time they publish a new article and had to redeploy the website.
 StrapiJS' docs did not have the ability to do so either, even during the time of writing this blogpost.
+I also found another option, which I can use their API to translate a content-type.
+What if the translation is written out of context and we had to pay more?
 But during my headache searching, I found [this ](https://medium.com/strapi/content-internationalization-with-strapi-507ef5869c15)article from StrapiJS medium:

 <br/>